earthly/website/blog/_posts/2021-10-19-confidently-uncertain.md

   nav: "thoughts"
 internal-links:
  - just an example
-excerpt: "Learn how to balance social confidence and epistemic confidence in order to succeed in your career.
-Find out why being confidently uncertain can be a valuable mindset, and discover tips on how to navigate uncertainty with grace and a plan."
+excerpt: Learn how to balance social confidence and epistemic confidence in order to succeed in your career.
+Find out why being confidently uncertain can be a valuable mindset, and discover tips on how to navigate uncertainty with confidence.
 ---
 ## "OH GAWD"